Skip to Content

 Red cabbage sauerkraut

 Fermentation is a natural process that preserves vegetables and creates beneficial probiotics, which can aid digestion and support a healthy gut microbiome.
-So not only is fermented red cabbage a delicious addition to your meals, it also brings important health benefits.
+So not only is fermented red cabbage a delicious addition to your meals, it also brings important health benefits by pre-digesting the veggies and making them more bioavailable for you, hence delivering a good dose of vitamins and minerals.

 Serving fermented red cabbage in bowl as a side dish.